Fire-Baptized Holiness Church: History

+The Constitution and General Rules of the Fire Baptized Holiness Association taught three definite works of grace:

+With regard to the baptism with fire, the Fire-Baptized Holiness Church taught:

-In 1900, Irwin confessed to "open and gross sin" which brought "great reproach" to the church.
+In 1900, Irwin confessed to "open and gross sin", which brought "great reproach" to the church.
 He resigned as general overseer and was replaced by Joseph H. King, a 31-year-old former Methodist from Georgia.
 The revelation of Irwin's failure greatly affected the church; several state associations collapsed.

 The Southeastern Kansas Fire Baptized Holiness Association dissolved its relationship with the rest of the denomination in 1898 after Irwin began to preach the necessity of maintaining Jewish dietary laws; the Southeastern Kansas Fire Baptized Holiness Association renamed itself as the Fire Baptized Holiness Association of Southeastern Kansas in 1904 and then the Fire Baptized Holiness Church in 1945 and then the present-day name of Bible Holiness Church in 1995.
 The Bible Holiness Church dropped its belief in a third work of grace in 1948.
 In 1979, a schism regarding holiness standards occurred in the faction of the Fire Baptized Holiness Church that now calls itself the Bible Holiness Church, resulting in the formation of the Wesleyan Holiness Alliance.